Date: 16 May 2016. Storing Nuts, Bolts and Screws.

 article] and paint the arrows red.

-If it's a set of the same thing
+If it is a set of the same thing

 regularly glue a second time.
 Of course if I used something better

-(hot glue or silicone) that wouldn't happen.
-It's a small enough
+(hot glue or silicone) that would not happen.
+It is a small enough

-thing to replace that I haven't bothered to do a more permanent
+thing to replace that I have not yet bothered to do a more permanent

 write what is inside on the top.

-will not rust.
-I regularly replace screws that could rust with
+I regularly replace screws that could rust with better quality

 First of all, know I am totally a stainless girl.
 I do not keep